wheresmehat/expensify-app/README.md

 Part of the The Complete React Web Developer Course 2.0.

-Build with React v16, Firebase and moment.js
+Built with React v16, Firebase and moment.js

 Login with your google account and keep track of your expenses!